ZephanCarmody/zbirthdaylist/README.md

 •Updated prices
 •Bugs fixed on Word Online
 •Fixed bug on countdown
 •The witch has been reasled!
-NEW Halloween theme!
+NEW Halloween theme and ghostly new font!
 •Added Be Awesome and updated ranking/price
 Questions?
 Email me at zephan777@yahoo.com